Icelk/dotfiles/README.md

 Removing the Nvidia packages, tweaking the Xorg config and changing the [ucode](https://wiki.archlinux.org/index.php/Microcode) should be enough to make it vendor agnostic.

-## macOS
+## Branches

-Lately, I've had to start using macOS.
+To use this setup on multiple systems, I've got multiple branches.

 A branch named `macos` is available in this repo for other macOS users.
 It uses `homebrew` for managing packages.

+One named `laptop` is for a more light-weight install for a laptop using Intel graphics, with Intel microcode.
+It looks virtually the same.

 # Major components